Potty training twins is something I’m often asked about, so thought I’d write a little post detailing how exactly I did it.

 How did I do?

 Did you enjoy this post?
 Why not hang around and read a few more.
-You might like The ‘Fun’ Of Moving Twin Toddlers From Cots To Big Boy Beds.
+You might like The ‘Fun’ Of Moving Twin Toddlers From Cots To Big Boy Beds, or you might be interested in Best Potty Training Products.
 How about 5 Reasons I Have Mum Guilt?
 Or what about heading back to an early one about being pregnant with twins – My Twin Pregnancy Cravings Were So Bad, I Wanted A McDonald’s On Christmas Day.
 Or head over to Mum Life for more parenting waffle, or to the Travel Section for some UK holiday inspiration.